Date: 1 June 2017

 The Court of Appeal's decision in 2014 on the registrability of Cadbury's colour purple as a trade mark, in which Maucher Jenkins acted for Société des Produits Nestlé SA, has recently been applied by the Court of Appeal to another colour mark case, in Glaxo Wellcome UK Ltd (t/a Allen & Hanburys) & Anor v Sandoz Ltd EWCA Civ 335 (10 May 2017).

 Glaxo Wellcome UK Ltd and Glaxo Group Ltd ("Glaxo") asserted that Sandoz had infringed its colour trade mark by selling an asthma inhaler called "AirFluSal", a generic version of Glaxo's very successful "Seretide" product.
 In a ruling dated 15 June 2016, HH Judge Hacon declared Glaxo's trade mark invalid, on the basis that it contravened Article 4 of Council Directive (EC) No 207/2009, because it lacked clarity, intelligibility, precision, specificity and accessibility, and would not be perceived unambiguously and uniformly by the public.
-Glaxo appealed, contending that the judge had failed properly to interpret its trade mark and that, had he done so, he would have found that it has only one possible meaning, namely that it comprised the dark and light purple colours in the specific proportions and arrangement shown in the pictorial representation of the mark on the certificate, as shown below:
+Glaxo appealed, contending that the judge had failed properly to interpret its trade mark and that, had he done so, he would have found that it has only one possible meaning, namely that it comprised the dark and light purple colours in the specific proportions and arrangement shown in the pictorial representation of the mark on the certificate.

 The accompanying text explained that: